-Are you nearing the due date?
+Are you nearing your due date?
 Don’t worry.
-Certain low-impact exercises may help stimulate labor and deliver the baby with ease.
-Kim Vopni, Pelvic Health Coach and Founder and CEO of Pelvienne Wellness Inc., says, “Exercising in pregnancy is essential, and my philosophy is to exercise in ways that mimic the demands of labor.
+Do low-impact exercises to induce labor.
+These exercises stimulate labor and allow the baby to be delivered with greater ease.
+Kim Vopni (Pelvic Health Coach and Founder and CEO of Pelvienne Wellness Inc.) says, “Exercising in pregnancy is essential, and my philosophy is to exercise in ways that mimic the demands of labor.
 I encourage people to build strength and endurance in positions that mimic labor and birth positions.”
-Here is a guide to 10 exercises you can do to induce labor naturally, when it is okay to exercise to induce labor, and safety precautions to practice.
-Scroll down!
+This post lists out 10 exercises that are safe for inducing labor naturally.
+You will also learn when to exercise to induce labor and what safety precautions to take.
+Read on!

 In This Article

 Is It Okay To Stimulate Labor Through Exercising?

 Exercising and physical activity are good for your health, pregnant or not.
 But you have to be extra careful if you are pregnant.
 Sometimes, it may not be good for you to exercise to induce labor.
 It is NOT okay to induce spontaneous labor through exercising if you:

 - Have hypertension or high blood pressure

 - Are on bed rest as per the doctor’s instructions

 - Have a history of premature labor

 - Have an incompetent cervix or cervix that opens too early